timmaxw/metacompiler/docs/translation-language.md

 # Objects, meta-types and declarations

 `metacompiler` often uses similar syntax for types and terms.
-For example, in translation directives, type parameters can be mixed with term parameters.
+For example, in translation directives, type parameters can be specified next to term parameters.
 An "object" is either a type or a term, parameterized on zero or more other objects.
 An object's "meta-type" indicates whether it is a type or a term, what its parameters are, and so on.

 Types cannot be parameterized on terms.
 If terms are parameterized on types, all of the type parameters must come before any of the term parameters.

 ## Object syntax

-The syntax for an object comes in one of two forms.
+The syntax for an type or a term comes in one of two forms.

 The first form is used to refer to a translation directive.
 It is as follows: